 Business activity declines for tenth month running at end of 2019

 Today sees the release of December data from the Ulster Bank Northern Ireland PMI®.
 The latest report – produced for Ulster Bank by IHS Markit – signalled further reductions in output and new orders, but rates of decline softened.
 Meanwhile, companies increased their staffing levels for the first time in a year and confidence regarding the 12-month outlook for activity improved amid reduced uncertainty around Brexit.
 On the price front, the rate of input cost inflation softened again and companies lowered their output prices for the first time in over four years.

 Sharpest fall in business activity for seven years

-Today sees the release of August data from the Ulster Bank Northern Ireland PMI®.
-The latest report – produced for Ulster Bank by Markit – pointed to a rise in activity following the previous month’s decline.
-That said, new orders decreased for the second successive month.
-The rate of input cost inflation accelerated to the fastest since November 2011 and firms also raised their output prices at a sharper pace.
-Continue reading
+Today sees the release of November data from the Ulster Bank Northern Ireland PMI.
+The latest report – produced for Ulster Bank by IHS Markit – pointed to sharper declines in output and new orders at Northern Ireland companies, as Brexit uncertainty continued to weigh on activity.
+Employment also decreased, albeit at a relatively modest pace.
+Meanwhile, the rate of input cost inflation remained marked, but efforts to stimulate sales led companies to raise their selling prices at only a marginal pace.

 Has Northern Ireland gone selfie mad?